learningequality/kolibri/docs/manage/_exams.rst

       :alt: open the exam report from the drop-down selector

 #.
+This view prominently displays the number of learners who already submitted the exam and their average score.
+It also presents the list of all the learners who had access to the exam, with the respective statuses and scores.
 Click the name of the learner to view the detailed report with preview of results for each question.

     .. image:: img/exam-report.png
       :alt: view the exam report for the whole group or class

 #.
-Click each of the questions to preview it and understand better which question learners answered correctly in the exam and those they struggled with.
+Click each of the questions to preview it and understand better which question learners answered correctly in the exam and how many attempts they had on each answer.

     .. image:: img/exam-report-detail.png
       :alt: view the detailed exam report for the selected learner